 This aspect addresses the potential consequences or benefits of making the suggested improvements.
-It encourages the receiver to think about the impact of their actions and the potential outcomes.
+It encourages you to think about the impact of your actions and the potential outcomes.

-· Purpose:
+Purpose:

-By exploring the potential outcomes, the receiver can better understand why the suggested changes are beneficial and may be more motivated to implement them.
+By exploring the potential outcomes, you can better understand why the suggested changes are beneficial and may be more motivated to implement them.